 BLENDER Neutral Density Grad Filter

 The Blender ND Grad filter has a uniform gradation from dark to transparent on the entire surface of the filter, enabling the softest transition in light from one edge to the other of the photograph.

 RECOMMENDED NEUTRAL DENSITY FILTER SYSTEM

-You can opt for the Firecrest line or the Firecrest Ultra line – the newest and most advanced ND filters.
+You can opt for the Firecrest line or the Firecrest Ultra line – the newest and most advanced ND filters, the best ND filters at this moment from my experience.
 Formatt-Hitech not only has some of the best quality filters available, some of the most neutral (no color cast) and sharpest filters, but they have the widest range of filters, covering from 1 to 24 stops (from 0.3 to 7.2 density).